-How to Breed Discus Fish
+How to Breed Discus Fish- All Tips Revealed

 Customers always ask me how to breed discus fish.

 Breeding of Discus fish is quite difficult in terms of taking care of them and it may be difficult to succeed in having a high survival rate when you first start out.
-This is why the price of discus is higher that your typical aquarium fish.
+This is why the price of discus fish for sale is higher than your typical aquarium fish.
 However the beauty it brings about in terms of aesthetic value as well as keeping them as pets overrules all the challenges.
 The unique thing about them is their ability, meaning young ones, to feed from their parents’ skin.
 This means therefore they either have to be together with their parents or if they are alone you will have to feed them with a specialized replacement for the nutrients they get from their parents’ skin.
 Either way, the two methods must provide an environment that encourages breeding.
 In this article I will describe how to breed discus in two different methods.
 The two methods are discussed below.

 Natural Forming of Breeding Pairs

 How to breed discus fish by the natural forming of breeding pairs is your most economical way of breeding discus.
 This method involves making an environment that enables the young Discus to pair off on their own and form a breeding pair.
 The process involves a number of measures:-